lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 }
 ```

 The constructor receives, as it first parameter, the command pool where this command buffer will be allocated to.
 The second parameter specifies if it is a primary or a secondary command buffer.
 Primary command buffers are submitted to queues for their execution and can contain several secondary command buffers.
 Secondary command buffers cannot be submitted directly to a queue, they always need to be included into a primary buffer.
 A use case for secondary buffers is command reuse.
 With secondary command buffers we can record some commands that may be shared between multiple primary command buffers.
 This way we can define "fixed" commands into secondary command buffers and combine them in primary buffers with other varying commands, reducing the workload.
+Another interesting use case for secondary command buffers is that they do not need to be "tied" to a render pass, we can record operations which require an active render pass without starting it.
+They will "inherit" the render pass the starting of the render pass of the primary buffer they are embedded in.
 Keep in mind that you should not use too many secondary buffers, since they may affect performance.
 Use them with care.
 Finally, the last parameter is a `boolean` that indicates if the command buffer recordings will be submitted just once or if they can be submitted multiple times (we will see later on what this implies).
 We need to fill a structure named `VkCommandBufferAllocateInfo`.
 The parameters are:

 - `commandPool`: Handle to the command pool which will be used to allocate the command buffer.
 - `level`: Indicates the level of the command buffer (primary or secondary).